jwrr/cpp-stuff/examples/epsilon/README.md

 sudo cp ./lib/libgtest*.a /usr/local/lib
 ```

-Install, Compile and Run GTEST using Conan
+Install, Compile and Run GoogleTEST using Conan
 ------------------------------------------

+* The '-build=all' option builds from source files.
+Skip this option to download
+  pre-built binaries.
+* Root/sudo is **NOT** required.
+All packages are downloaded and built in your
+  home directory (~/.conan).
+* If gtest is already installed on your system, then the conan install steps are
+  completely optional.
+Cmake will just use the gtest that you installed.
+* Changing the Virtual Build Environment is optional.
+This is to show that Conan
+  can download, install and use custom tools/versions.

 ```
 ## Download and Build packages
-mkdir build_conan
+mkdir build_gtest
-cd build_conan
+cd build_gtest

-## The '-build=all' option builds from source files.
-Skip this option to
-## download pre-built binaries.
-All packages are downloaded and built in
-## your home directory (~/.conan).
-## Root/sudo is **NOT** required.
-The conan install step is completely optional
-## if you already have gtest installed on your system.

 conan install .. -build=all